sochoa/lizmon/README.md

 # Features

 * Improve logging across the two components.
+* Change transport from HTTP => UDP + ZeroMQ, because metrics shouldn't have that much overhead.
 * Dockerize all the things.
 * Implement trust via certificate chains so that only trusted sources can request and use token-based authorization which can then be used to submit metrics.